ldilley/linulator/tools/ReadMe.txt

 2.)
 Exercise caution to avoid importing anything personal such as private keys, passwords, etc.
 3.)
 This program should *only* be used on a fresh Linux install with no important data.
 4.)
 A lightweight install of a distribution is recommended for a quicker cloning process.
+5.)
+If a file appears to be hanging, use ctrl+c and add the file to "exclude.lst".
+6.)
+During a re-run of the import process, existing directories and files will be skipped.
+7.)
+If you want to start over with a new database, simply recursively remove the "linulator/" database directory.

 Database Initialization
 =======================